Ahmed-Arafat10/Linux-Documentation/Session #5.md

 sed -n '3d' Myfile
 ```

-- Delete all lines that contain word "Hello"
+- Delete all Lines that contain word "Hello"
 ```
 sed '/Hello/d' Myfile
 ```

-- Delete all lines that starts with word "Hello"
+- Delete all Lines that starts with word "Hello"
 ```
 sed '/^Hello/d' Myfile
 ```

-- Delete all lines that contain word "Hello" and then quite
+- Delete all Lines that contain word "Hello" and then quite
 ```
 sed '/Hello/d;/^Hello/q' /etc/password
 ```